Kim3n/meals-review/README.md

 - CategoriesScreen presents a list of meal categories that are interactive.
 Upon interaction, users are seamlessly redirected to the MealsScreen.
 - The FavoritesScreen also navigates the user to the MealsScreen, exhibiting meals labeled as favorites.

-Additionally, the application encompasses a user-friendly drawer offering three navigation alternatives: "Meals," "Settings," and "Completed."
-"Meals" promptly closes the drawer, "Settings" launches a novel screen, FilterScreen, enabling users to configure meal filters within categories, while "Completed" showcases a comprehensive listing of meals marked as completed and rated.
+Additionally, the application encompasses a user-friendly drawer offering three navigation alternatives: "Meals," "Settings," and "reviewed."
+"Meals" promptly closes the drawer, "Settings" launches a novel screen, FilterScreen, enabling users to configure meal filters within categories, while "reviewed" showcases a comprehensive listing of meals marked as reviewed and rated.
 Well-Structured Folders

 To maintain code organization and modularity, my application adheres to the following folder structure: